 The fact that these statements are exaggerated is no longer important.
 They have become a distorted perspective through which the U.S. President-elect views the Russia-Ukraine conflict.
 Trump may appoint a cabinet to slightly adjust the pace or tone he has determined intuitively, but ultimately, he wants to withdraw.
 Strategically, so far, the Russia-Ukraine conflict has provided the Pentagon with a relatively inexpensive means to weaken America's second-largest adversary without sacrificing American lives, but this is not important.
 These are also the two points that Trump disliked the most during his first term: the high-cost military involvement of the United States overseas and the annoyance it caused to Russian President Putin.

-The Kremlin's initial response was that U.S.-Russia relations would not get worse than they are now under President Biden, which undoubtedly masked a sense of joy.
-Most analyses believe that for Russia, the coming year will be a cautious gamble.
-Moscow has been deploying troops around the Donbas military hub on mountaintops to push Ukrainian forces out of the Donetsk region this winter.
+The Kremlin's initial reaction was that U.S.-Russia relations could not get worse than they are under President Biden's administration, which undoubtedly masked a sense of relief.
+Most analyses suggest that for Russia, the coming year will be a cautious gamble.
+Moscow has been deploying troops on the hilltops around the Donbas military hub to push Ukrainian forces out of the Donetsk region this winter.
+Success in Donetsk could open the way to major cities like Dnipro and Zaporizhzhia, making Ukraine's capital suddenly very vulnerable and likely tipping the scales of the conflict.

-Trump is mercurial and unpredictable, especially when dealing with complex and time-consuming matters, such as foreign conflicts.
-He prefers quick resolutions.
-We may never know if he truly studied the direction imposed on Ukraine, or if he simply no longer wanted to discuss the conflict or spend money on it.
+However, time is running out for Russia.
+Putin has recently played these cards, hoping that Trump would win, as the latter would certainly continue to act on instinct—pursuing isolationism and distrusting America's long-term allies.
+Trump is erratic and unpredictable, especially when dealing with complex and time-consuming matters, such as foreign conflicts.
+He prefers quick fixes.
+We may never know if he truly studied the imposed direction for Ukraine, or if he simply did not want to discuss the conflict further or spend money on it.

 Regardless of the speed or specifics of Trump's actions, the damage caused in the coming weeks will be evident.
 Now, Ukrainians must deal with the reversal of circumstances: while the Pentagon and NATO allies in Europe may still offer some assistance, the Trump administration is likely to adopt a hostile stance towards Kyiv's core forces.